rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 Synchronize contact objects within Active Directory to your Exchange contacts within the Hosted Exchange environment.
-Within Active Directory, you can set up the external email address to which the contact will forward.
+Within Active Directory, you can set up the external email address to which the contact forwards.
 Directory Sync uses the contact object's mail attribute to set this.

-#### Alternate email addresses (Optional Synchronization)
+#### Alternate email addresses (optional synchronization)

 The `proxyAddresses` attribute is used to create alternate email addresses (aliases) for the Hosted Exchange environment.
-If the user has set the `proxyAddresses` attribute to include `SMTP: userA@example.net`, then Directory Sync will add the address `userA@example.net` to the environment as an alias to that email address.
+If you set the `proxyAddresses` attribute to include `SMTP: userA@example.net`, then Directory Sync will add the address `userA@example.net` to the environment as an alias to that email address.